check-spelling-sandbox/redpanda/docs/rfcs/20191020_partition_allocator.md

-The solution however ignores rack diversity, soft constraints also known as affinity, anti-affinity for negative constraints as well as _hard constraints_ whic make the affinities a failure on allocation.
+The solution however ignores rack diversity, soft constraints also known as affinity, anti-affinity for negative constraints as well as _hard constraints_ which make the affinities a failure on allocation.

 These techniques require a much more sophisticated scheduler,